-AustralianSuper receive a lot of questions from members on how franking credits work in relation to their super so we’ve put together answers to some of the most commonly asked questions.
+AustralianSuper regularly receives questions from members about franking credits and how these work in relation to their super.
+Here’s some insight into the most commonly asked about areas.

-When companies distribute profits to their shareholders, they have the option of passing on – or 'imputing' – credits for the tax that’s already been paid by the company.
-This is designed to prevent double taxation and is called ‘franking’ the distribution.
-The franking credits are attached to the distribution and can be used by the recipients as tax offsets.
+In Australia, when companies distribute profits to their shareholders, they have the option of passing on or 'imputing' credits for the tax that’s already been paid by the company.
+This is called ‘franking’ the distribution and it prevents double taxation.
+The franking credits are attached to the distribution and the recipients can use them as tax offsets.

 Companies can pay a fully or partially franked dividend.
 A fully franked dividend means the company pays tax on the entire dividend, so the investor receives all the tax paid on the dividend as a franking credit.

 Franking credits are refundable to people whose total franking credits exceed their income tax liability for the year.
 This can increase the income of people with portfolios of fully franked shares who don’t pay tax (such as retirees in pension phase and charities), and those on lower marginal tax rates than the company tax rate of 30%.